WildBunnie/DarkSoulsII-Archipelago/README.md

 - clone the repository
 - run `git submodule update --init --recursive` to download the submodules
 - make sure you have vcpkg, it should be installed together with visual studio, and then run `vcpkg integrate install`
-- set the platform to x86 and build
+- set the correct platform (x86 for vanilla, x64 for scholar) and build

 ## Special Thank you